ClusterHQ/flocker/docs/gettingstarted/tutorial/vagrant-setup.rst

    alice@mercury:~/$ cd flocker-tutorial
    alice@mercury:~/flocker-tutorial$

-Next download the Vagrant configuration file by right clicking on the links below.
+Next download the Vagrant configuration file by right clicking on the link below.
 Save it in the *flocker-tutorial* directory and preserve its filename.

 * :download:`Vagrant configuration <Vagrantfile>`